jeremysprofile/jeremysprofile.github.io/content/game.md

 ^ These are probably too long.

 ### Scoring
-Winner is most hex data uploaded back to civilization.
+*Surveying is zero-sum - miners and colonizers will buy from whomever has the most complete data set.
+The winner is the faction with the most hex data uploaded back to the Core Worlds.*

 Each unique hex covered by a scanner is worth 1 point.
 Ties are broken by number of upgrades.